antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/doctest.rst

    the option flags specified for the test case when the :class:`DocTestCase` instance was constructed.
-If no reporting flags were specified (which is the typical and expected case), :mod:`doctest`'s :mod:`unittest` reporting flags are :ref:`bitwise ORed <bitwise>` into the option flags, and the option flags so augmented are passed to the :class:`DocTestRunner` instance created to run the doctest.
+If no reporting flags were specified (which is the typical and expected case), :mod:`doctest`'s :mod:`unittest` reporting flags are or'ed into the option flags, and the option flags so augmented are passed to the :class:`DocTestRunner` instance created to run the doctest.
 If any reporting flags were specified when the :class:`DocTestCase` instance was constructed, :mod:`doctest`'s :mod:`unittest` reporting flags are ignored.

    The value of the :mod:`unittest` reporting flags in effect before the function was called is returned by the function.

-   .. versionadded:: 2.4

 .. _doctest-advanced-api: